paulgligor/programming-exercises/README.md

 # Programming Exercises

-using .Net Code and XUnit Frameworks with C#
+using .Net Core and XUnit Frameworks with C#